 - 1. Some jockeys have never previously ridden their Grand National mounts.
 This is not acceptable. - 2.
-Any jockey who has been declared to ride a horse in the Grand National should have recently ridden and schooled that same horse in training or in another race. - 3.
+Any jockey who is to ride a horse in the Grand National should have recently ridden and schooled that same horse in training or in another race. - 3.
 The number of fences per mile.
-There are a greater number of fences on the Grand National course in relation to the race distance than on other British NH racecourses.
+There is a greater number of fences on the Grand National course in relation to the race distance than on any other British NH racecourse.

-Average number of fences in relation to distance raced on British racecourses: 2m Chase = 12 fences = 6 per mile 2m 4f Chase = 15 fences = 6 per mile 3m Chase = 18 fences = 6 per mile

-3m 2.5f Chase = 22 fences Gold Cup Cheltenham = 6.64 per mile 4m Chase = 25 fences NH Chase Cheltenham = 6.25 per mile 4m 2f Chase = 30 fences Grand National Aintree = 9.06 per mile If the Grand National course were to be brought in line with other racecourses, the horses would be confronted with a maximum of 26 fences.
+Average number of fences in relation to distance raced on British racecourses: 2m Chase = 12 fences = 6 per mile 2m 4f Chase = 15 fences = 6 per mile 3m Chase = 18 fences = 6 per mile 3m 2.5f Chase = 22 fences Gold Cup Cheltenham = 6.64 per mile 4m Chase = 25 fences NH Chase Cheltenham = 6.25 per mile 4m 2f Chase = 30 fences Grand National Aintree = 9.06 per mile racecourses, the horses would be confronted with a maximum of 26 fences.